jackkershaw/my-coding-progress/src/progress.md

 - 29 February:
   5 hours working on CV, portfolio and blog.
 - 1 March:
-  2 hours writing blog post and editing portfolio RSS, editing blog post drafts.
+  2.5 hours writing blog post and editing portfolio RSS, editing blog post drafts and progress section of personal site.

 ## To do next